The Invention of Cinema

 The popularity of horror and gangster pictures was a cause of concern for the Catholic Legion of Decency and the Motion-Picture Producers and Distributors Association.
 The president of the MPPDA, Will Hays, drew up a Production Code forbidding excessive cinematic sex and violence.

-The musicals 42nd Street (Lloyd Bacon), Gold-Diggers of 1933 (Mervyn Le Roy), and Footlight Parade (Lloyd Bacon), all choreographed by Busby Berkeley for Warner Bros. in 1933, were popular with audiences eager for escapism.
-(They also inspired Brazil's chanchada musicals such as Carnaval no Fogo by Watson Macedo, 1949.)
-Berkeley later directed the Technicolor fantasia The Gang's All Here (1943).
+The musicals 42nd Street (Lloyd Bacon), Gold Diggers of 1933 (Mervyn Le Roy), and Footlight Parade (Lloyd Bacon), all choreographed by Busby Berkeley for Warner Bros. in 1933, were popular with audiences eager for escapism.
+(They also inspired Brazil’s chanchada musicals such as Carnaval no Fogo [‘carnival in fire’] by Watson Macedo, 1949.)
+Berkeley later directed the Technicolor fantasia The Gang’s All Here (1943).

 The ‘screwball’ comedy sub-genre made a star of Cary Grant, who appeared in Leo McCarey’s The Awful Truth (1937) and Howard Hawks’ Bringing Up Baby (1938).
 Screwball comedies, initiated by Hawks’ Twentieth Century (1934), were characterised by their fast-paced dialogue and ‘battle of the sexes’ humour.
 Screwball films were essentially frenetic variants of romantic comedies (‘rom-coms’), while romantic films and melodramas were regarded, somewhat dismissively, as ‘chick flicks’, epitomised by Now Voyager (Irving Rapper, 1942).